 Columbia Heights adopted new design guidelines for the City in 2003.
 This included guidelines for the Central Ave (Hwy 65) corridor.
 The Central Ave street-scaping project was also completed in 2003 which included wider sidewalks, safer pedestrian crosswalks, and new tree/shrub plantings.

-In 2014, Coon Rapids plans to reconstruct over nine miles of streets.
-Plans include removing and replacing pavement, damaged curb, driveway aprons and sidewalks.
+In 2014, Coon Rapids reconstructed over nine miles of streets.
+Plans included removing and replacing pavement, damaged curb, driveway aprons and sidewalks.
 Repairing and placing storm sewers, sanitary sewers and water main facilities is also planned.
 A major portion of the project includes Coon Rapids Blvd which is a very busy area near businesses and has set design goals.
 The city website updates residents of current work regularly and provides details.